How To Merge Cells On Google Sheets

 Merging Cells in Google Sheets: A Step-by-Step Guide

 Merging cells in Google Sheets is a useful feature that allows you to combine multiple cells into a single cell, making it easier to organize and present data.
 In this article, we will walk you through the process of merging cells in Google Sheets, including the different ways to merge cells and some important considerations to keep in mind.
-(See Also: How To Multiply One Column By Another In Google Sheets)
+(See Also: How Do I Insert A Checkbox In Google Sheets)

 Why Merge Cells?